ucd25-cosmos-patternseekers/ucd25-cosmos-patternseekers.github.io/content/miniprojects/airquality-income/_index.md

 Multiple team members did these cleaning steps differently.
 However, our resulted data ended up varying in lengths, ranging from 720 to 740 entries.
 This discrepency was due to county names being the name of a state, such as *Arkansas, Arkanasas*.

-After some debugging, we combined both the income and air quality dataset into one comphrensive file.
+After some debugging, we combined both the income and air quality datasets into one comprehensive file.

 ## Data Modeling